 Which Credit Card Company Offers the Best Roadside Assistance?

-If you already have an Amex Rewards Green, an American Express Preferred Rewards Gold Card or American Express Platinum card, the $50 service coverage offered by American Express is a great credit card deal.
-But don’t run out and get one of these cards just to get this benefit.
-These are all premium American Express cards with annual fees ranging from $95 for the Green card, to $125 for the Amex Gold and $450 for the Platinum.
+If you already have an Amex Rewards Green or an American Express Preferred Rewards Gold Card, the $50 service coverage offered by American Express is a great credit card deal.
+But don't run out and get one of these cards just to get this benefit.
+These are all premium American Express cards with annual fees ranging from $95 for the Green card, to $125 for the Amex Gold.

 If you don't already have an Amex card that qualifies for roadside assistance, you're better off going with the $59.95 service offered by Visa.
 Should something go wrong, you'll know where to get help.
 And if nothing goes wrong, you've saved the $60-95 that you'd otherwise be out for an AAA membership.